faisalraja/app-engine-starter/README.md

-    lib/ - will hold your custom libraries, thirdparty libraries usually just go on root folder models/ - all your endpoint messages and datastore models here services/ - web services like cloud endpoints or your custom jsonrpc services static/ - js/css/images and all other static files (templates for js html) templates/ - jinja2 templates goes here
+    lib/ - will hold your custom libraries, thirdparty libraries usually just go on root folder models/ - all your endpoint messages and datastore models here services/ - web services like cloud endpoints or your custom jsonrpc services mappers/ - model long tasks goes here for scripting or any task like actions static/ - js/css/images and all other static files (templates for js html) templates/ - jinja2 templates goes here
     web/ - webpage handlers